 - Principal Paul

 Developing a list of personas and defining them each helps you understand how to vary content in your editorial calendar to meet the needs of your entire audience best.
-You can use Xtensio, a free online tool, to create personas.
-Hubspot also offers Make My Persona.
+To create user personas documents you can use Xtensio, or Hubspot’s Make My Persona.
+Both are free online tools.

 Create style guides, project instructions and brand briefs

 Unless you plan to create every piece of content yourself — a plan that isn’t sustainable if you grow or want to do something besides write and edit all day — you need rules and instructions to guide writers and editors.
 This is true whether you work with in-house staff, a content agency or individual freelancers.
-At a minimum, you need a brand brief that tells content creators how you want your brand to sound and look online; you might also consider a style guide and project-specific instructions.
+At a minimum, you need a brand brief to evaluate your content against a set of branding guidelines.
+You should also consider a style guide and project-specific instructions that tell content creators how you want your brand to sound and look online.

 - Sets boundaries, such as words you don’t like or don’t want to be used